-The same definition of reportable crimes for the main campus, equally apply to Women's and Children's Hospital.
+The same definition of reportable crimes for the main campus, equally apply to Women's Hospital.
 Programs designed to prevent sexual assault, dating violence, domestic violence and stalking that are available at the main campus are also available to students and employees at Women's and Children's.
-Students and employees at Women's and Children's
+Students and employees at Women's Hospital are encouraged to be responsible for their own security and the security of others.
+Procedures for institutional disciplinary actions in cases of dating violence, domestic violence and stalking equally apply as they do on the main campus.